nvando/WINC_Backend_Development/superpy/userguide.md

 When an user logs product for the first time a csv-file 'bought.csv' will be created in the SuperPy folder.
 Afterwards, anytime a user logs products as bought, these products will be added to this file.
 Products get assigned a 'biught_id' based on the order they are added to the csv-file.

 The default buy-date for logging a product as bought is the date stored as 'today'.
 This date can be set or changed by the user with the ```set-date``` or ```change-date``` sub-commands.
+There are two ways  a user can log products bought in the past (in case of back-log), thus before the 'today' date.
+1. Use the optional ```--buydate``` argument to enter this specific date.
+For example, if today's date is 2022-01-01, someone can enter backlogged product data by entering  ```--buydate 2021-12-1``` after the buy command.
-If a user needs to enter a product bought in the past (before 'today'), the ```--buydate``` argument can be used to enter this specific date.
-Alternatively, the user can set or change the program's 'today' variable to that specific date.
-This will be especially useful when having to log a large number of products as bought on a certain date, as the user can then omit the `--buydate` argument which wil be set to it's default 'today'.
+2. Set or change the program's 'today' variable to that past date.
+This will be especially useful when having to log a large number of products as bought on a certain date in the past, as the user then can omit the `--buydate` argument and which will be set to it's default 'today'.

 ### Examples of BUY: